MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Lessons/2_Lesson_2_-_Curves_and_lists/!index.md

 📺 **Tutorial videos:** Follow-along tutorials.

-💡 **Tips:** Tips and tricks to make working in Rhino/Grasshopper easier.
+💡 T**ips:** Tips and tricks to make working in Rhino/Grasshopper easier.

 🖱️ **Exercises:** Small practice questions.
 The solution is provided.